tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 # Next step

-That experiment has shown us that request pipelining is definitely the way to go to improve the download rate.
-Now let's revert all experimental changes and focus on the proper implementation of this algorithm.
+This experiment has shown us that request pipelining is definitely the way to go to improve the download speed.
+Now, let's revert all experimental changes and focus on the proper [implementation of this algorithm][next-post].

 [prev-post]: {{site.baseurl}}/{% post_url 2025-07-23-download-the-whole-file %}
+[next-post]: {{site.baseurl}}/{% post_url 2025-07-30-implement-request-pipeline %}